-Bamboo is a commodity of historic economic value in Asia.
-Within the context of a steadily declining total natural forest stock in Asia, bamboo is becoming an increasingly scarce resource.
-Public and private initiatives to reverse this trend, should consider bamboo cultivation as a viable alternative in providing a variety of both public (social) and private (market) benefits.
-Bamboo research and subsequent development programmes should include economic analysis as an integral component for developing appropriate technology and in investing resources for employing that technology.

-Specific techniques of economic analysis; i.e. benefit-cost analysis, marginal analysis, budgetting and market research; are suggested vis-a-vis specific bamboo research and development objectives.
+Bamboo is a commodity of historic economic value in Asia, Within the context of a steadily declining total natural forest stock in Asia, bamboo is becoming an increasingly scarce resource.
+Public and private initiatives to reverse this trend, should consider bamboo cultivation as a viable alternative benejitting people both in public (social) and private (market) lands.
+Bamboo research and subsequent , development programmes should include economic analysis as an integral component for developing appropriate technology and in investing resources for employing that technology.
+Specific techniques of economic analysis; i.e. benefit-cost analysis, marginal analysis, budgetting and market research: are suggested vis-a-vis specific hamboo research and development objectives.
 Foresters are encouraged to involve experienced micro-economists in their research and/or undertake specialized short-term relevant micro-economics training.